PradHolla/Nexus/README.md

-# Scholera AI
+# Nexus

-Scholera AI is a full-stack, local-first retrieval-augmented generation application designed to synthesize high-difficulty, graduate-level academic assessments from raw course materials.
+Nexus is a full-stack, local-first retrieval-augmented generation application designed to synthesize high-difficulty, graduate-level academic assessments from raw course materials.
 It transforms unstructured PDFs and presentation slides into strictly validated JSON quiz structures.

 The system abandons standard single-pass LLM wrappers in favor of a dual-concurrency ingestion engine and a multi-agent orchestration loop.
 This architecture ensures strict factual grounding, minimizes hallucinations, and provides tenant-isolated semantic search.